• Room 02.004 - 16 University Square

 Research Statement

-As Director of Queen’s Centre for Sustainability, Equality and Climate Action, Amanda plays a leading role in efforts to advance collaborative teaching, learning and research on pressing socio-ecological issues, for example, she initiated and co-delivers QUB’s first cross-Faculty, interdisciplinary module on sustainability, climate change and just energy transitions (PAI1010).
-Since joining QUB in March 2018, Amanda has held several academic positions and she became a Research Fellow with the interdisciplinary GroundsWell project (HAPP) in Autumn 2022.
-From 2019-2022, Amanda was employed as a Policy Fellow in HAPP as part of the UK-wide Place-based Climate Action Network; she worked as a Lecturer in Social Policy in the School of Social Sciences, Education and Social Work from 2018-19.
+As Director of Queen’s Centre for Sustainability, Equality and Climate Action (SECA), Amanda plays a leading role in efforts to advance collaborative teaching, learning and research on pressing socio-ecological issues, for example, in 2019, she co-founded SECA with Prof. John Barry, and she initiated and convenes QUB’s first cross-Faculty, interdisciplinary module on sustainability, climate change and just energy transitions (PAI1010).

 Amanda's research goes beyond academic analysis to informing empirical pathways for a just transition to fairer, healthier and more sustainable societies and is in line with the UN’s Sustainable Development Goals, notably SDGs 7, 10, 11, 12 and 13, and QUB’s new Strategy 2030.
-Amanda actively collaborates with varied partners to translate sustainability and climate policy into action on the ground, e.g. through PCAN, she co-founded Belfast Climate Commission (co-chaired by QUB and Belfast City Council) and she chairs its Community Climate Action Working Group.
+Amanda actively collaborates with varied partners to translate sustainability and climate policy into action on the ground, e.g. through PCAN, she co-founded Belfast Climate Commission (co-chaired by QUB and Belfast City Council) and she chaired its Community Climate Action Working Group.
 As Chair of Climate Coalition Northern Ireland (2020-22), Amanda worked closely with cross-community, cross-party MLAs, legal experts, CCNI members and key stakeholders to develop NI’s first Climate Change Bill, contributing to activities which culminated in the passing of NI’s first Climate Change Act in June 2022.

 Alongside her socio-ecological endeavours, Amanda has undertaken research on broader social, economic and political issues within contemporary society and was involved in ‘Generation What’, a pan-European research project on the views and experiences of nearly one million 18-34 year olds.
 Working with colleagues in UCD's School of Sociology, Amanda was part of the research team that analysed findings of the survey completed by over 33,000 young people in Ireland; she also provided analysis of the Irish findings in a RTÉ 2 documentary which was televised in October-November 2017.